 - Public Safety

 - Student Health Services

 - Student Psychological Services

-There are multiple clubs on LMU’s campus designed to expose pre-health students to opportunities for activities in the community, network with others who share similar interests, and expand your social and academic network.
-We assist many student-run prehealth clubs on campus, and recommend you sample a few of the groups available to see which is the best fit for you.
+There are multiple clubs on LMU's campus designed to expose pre-health students to opportunities for activities in the community, network with others who share similar interests, and expand social and academic networks.

 Alpha Epsilon Delta